verus-lang/verus/README.md

 See [Goals](../../wiki/Goals) for a brief description of the project's goals.
+See the (work-in-progress) [📖 tutorial and guide](https://verus-lang.github.io/verus/guide/) and the [📖 API documentation](https://verus-lang.github.io/verus/verusdoc/lib/).

 ## Building the project